 For a man that already has a reputation of cutting costs when the company was flush with money, that does not sound good for the current projects we are so excited about.

 We are most scared now for EPCOT as the entire center of Future World is still a construction site, and massive investment into the park was finally going to make it respectable again among its peers.
 Many of the projects there are nowhere near completion and they will either get pushed off, canceled or have massive budget cuts, meaning the final product could be far different than what Imagineers had planned.

 I guess we can say goodbye to Dreamer’s Point in World Celebration.

 Disney didn’t mention specifically which projects will be cut or have a reduced budget, but it sounds like many of those decisions have been made since they already have a figure of $900 million.

 Stay tuned as we will be updating you as soon as we find out which projects were affected.

 In the meantime, these two articles have more information about those Disney World construction projects:

 - Disney World Attractions Most Likely to be Affected or Cut After the Closure

 Walt Disney World Closure

 The Disney World closure has recently been extended as the original closure was through March 31.
-Obviously, with the new stay at home orders from Orange County and Osceola County, and it not being safe to travel, Disney Would can not yet open up.
+Obviously, with travel restrictions and the current health situation still not resolved, Disney Would is not yet ready to open back up.